maffiemaffie/IGME-470/Depressed Plant/README.md

 ![depressed plant](media/final.png)

 ## The Idea
 My plant wants nothing but release from this cruel world, and to accomplish this, it's hacked into my heating!
 Every time I water it, it blasts the heat to try to dry itself out!
+It's up to me to keep my plant alive and well!

 ![sketch of my idea featuring my plant with a heater and a sad face](media/sketch.png)